 You can also choose to use these card details again, if you make any changes to the policy.

-Profiling will also be used to enhance our understanding of you and to inform our business decisions (eg product design, pricing, customer journeys or marketing strategy).
-If you’ve chosen to receive marketing information from us, profiling will be used to make our marketing more relevant, eg personalise the channels used to market to you, the marketing messages used and the offers you’re sent.
+If you have chosen to receive marketing information from us, profiling and automated decision making will be used to make our marketing more relevant, e.g. personalising the channels used to market to you, the marketing messages you receive and the offers you are sent.

-We may provide a discount if there is more than one policy at the same address.
-This could result in anyone at the address who has a policy or quote with us then being made aware that someone else living there also has insurance with us.
+We may provide a discount if there’s more than one policy at the same address.
+This could result in anyone at the address who has a policy or quote with us being made aware that someone else living at the address also has insurance with us.

 In the event that we process personal information outside the UK, the processing in those locations is protected by UK and European data standards.

-If the information you provide to us is transferred to countries outside the European Economic Area (EEA), by us or our suppliers, steps will be taken to ensure that appropriate security measures are in place with the aim of ensuring that your privacy rights continue to be protected.
+If the information you provide to us is transferred to countries outside the UK and the European Economic Area (EEA) by us or our suppliers, steps will be taken to make sure appropriate security measures are in place with the aim of ensuring that your privacy rights continue to be protected.

 Where your claim occurs abroad, we will also send data to the necessary service providers and agencies as required to service your claim.